All Episodes

 And they know it's because of this guy.

-Here, this is Jim Vande High.
+Here, this is Jim Van de High.

-Uh CBS slay the nation during the round table.
+CBS slay the nation during the roundtable.

-I mean, as as far as the unemployment benefits, that's very important to millions of Americans with Christmas coming along here.
+I mean, as far as the unemployment benefits, that's very important to millions of Americans with Christmas coming along here.

-So this is sort of inevitable, and you had that feeling with the Senators today.
+And you've had that feeling with the senators today.

 They both felt like this is inevitable.